 - Rushing a "Rainbow Baby": A subsequent pregnancy (a rainbow baby) is a beautiful thing, but it is not a replacement.
 Ensure you have processed the grief of the lost child before focusing entirely on the next.

 - Assuming the Costs: Never assume you can't afford a service.
 Talk to the funeral director openly about your budget.
-Most are incredibly accommodating when it comes to infant loss.
+Most are very accommodating in cases of infant loss.

 Frequently Asked Questions